2026 Preliminary Conference Schedule

 4:15 PM – 5:15 PM

-County Coordinators Round-table
+County Coordinators Town Hall

 This town hall style open discussion session will be with County Recycling Coordinators who want to share their trials and tribulations.
 Our open forum will allow discussions with the audience sharing how we have overcome obstacles and found resources.
 You need not be a county coordinator to attend.